Skip to main content

 1. Opinionated, Not Overwhelming

-ShipFast makes decisions.
+ShipFast makes decisions so you don't have to.
 Tailwind for styling, Resend for email, Stripe for payments.
-You're not paralyzed by choices.
+The centralized configuration pattern is elegant:

 import type { ConfigProps } from './types/config';